green arrow Left

 Enrolling in an ABLE Account

 The ABLE Act allows states to establish tax-advantaged programs for individuals with disabilities, similar to 529 college savings accounts or 401(k) retirement accounts.
-If you have a qualifying disability and meet the ABLE Act’s age requirement (onset of disability must be before turning 26 years of age as of January 2023), you are eligible to establish an ABLE account.
+You are eligible to establish an ABLE account if you have a qualifying disability and meet the ABLE Act’s age requirement.
+(Note: as of May 2024, the age of onset of disability must be before turning 26 years of age, but this will be updated to 46 on January 1, 2026).
 Most states have an ABLE program, but even if your state doesn’t have its own program, many ABLE programs allow out-of-state residents to open accounts.

 ABLE accounts offer some similar features to typical bank accounts, but they are considered an investment account, not a checking or savings account.
 When you open an ABLE account, most programs will ask you to choose from a range of investment options that vary by risk, often including an FDIC-insured option.
 What’s valuable about ABLE accounts is that they allow individuals to build assets through savings and investments while also being able to withdraw and spend funds when they need to.